Skip to navigation Skip to content

 Refugee Activities

-Most refugees who are eligible for the BTSR measure will have the Refugee Activities (RAC) activity record on the Activity and Exemptions Summary (AEX) screen.
+Most refugees who are eligible for the BTSR measure will have the Refugee Activities (RAC) activity recorded on the Activity and Exemptions Summary (AEX) screen.

-To be eligible for this activity, the newly arrived refugee will be participating in one or more of the following:
+To be eligible for this activity, the refugee customer must be participating in one or more of the following:

 • chosen to be referred, and